Metacello/metacello/docs/LockCommandReference.md

         group: 'External Tests' with: #('Tests');
         yourself ]
 ```
+For more complicated conversion problems, see the section on [Converting configurations to baselines](#converting-configurations-to-baselines) in the [Appendix](#appendix).

 ### Lock the projects

 Now that the repositories have been cloned to your local disk, the